 The entire property is ADA compliant.
 The lobby is on the ground floor with no stairs or curbs; the lift has access to all floors and the rooftop.

-For an additional $99 a booking, Fido can come too.
-Doggies must be well behaved, well trained, healthy and no heavier than 80 pounds.
+For an additional $150 a pet, each booking, Fido can come too.
+Doggies must be well behaved, trained and no heavier than 80 pounds.
 No more than two dogs can be in a room; staff reserve the right to request the immediate removal of any naughty dog.
 See more pet-friendly hotels in California Wine Country.

 Little Smiths of all ages are welcome; the day bed in the Harmon King can sleep children aged three-and-up.